Estimated $15-20m Hit To BC Golf Industry If WorkSafe Implements Proposed New Golf Cart Rules

 This bears repeating / restating.
 If your golf course’s business model includes corporate and/or charity events, patrons playing in the event are considered to be working.
 If operating golf carts, those carts will require seatbelts and roll-bars (if the new rules pass).

 The amendment process is in the final stages of public hearings.
-I attended a hearing in Kamloops on April 30th, finding myself surround by loggers, construction contractors and road builders, all potentially negatively affected by proposed amendments to the regulation.
+I attended a hearing in Kamloops on April 30th, finding myself surrounded by loggers, construction contractors and road builders, all potentially negatively affected by proposed amendments to the regulation.
 A common theme – engineering and manufacturing heavy equipment to the standards proposed by Worksafe isn’t possible due to material physics limitations.
 In other words, equipment made to meet the new standards would be too heavy to operate.
 Also, concern was expressed over ambiguity of the proposed amendments that would leave interpretation up to individual WorkSafe officers.

 I thought proposed WorksafeBC regulations for golf carts apply just to golf course workers, right?